 Call for help while checking for a pulse and adequate breathing.

 Push hard, push fast in the middle of the chest at least 2 inches deep and at least 100 compressions per minute.
 The person must be on a firm, flat surface.

 Give 2 rescue breaths.
 Tilt the head back and lift the chin up.
 Pinch the nose shut then make a complete seal over the person's mouth.
 Blow in for about 1 second to make the chest clearly rise.
 Give rescue breaths, one after the other.

 Do not stop with continuous cycles of CPR.
 The only exception would be; if you find an obvious sign of life, another trained responder is available to take over, an AED is ready to use, you are too exhausted to continue, or the scene becomes unsafe.

 Racing heartbeat, dizzy, light-headed just before fainting.

 Within an hour of cardiac arrest some experience chest pain, shortness of breath, nausea or vomiting, fatigue, blackouts and weakness.

 In many instances cardiac arrest occurs with no warning.
 When the heart stops, the lack of oxygenated blood can cause brain damage in only a few minutes.
 Death or permanent brain damage can occur within four to six minutes.
 Time is critical when you are assisting an unconscious person who isn't breathing.
 Immediate action is a must!

 Easy Living Services, Inc. has supported Atlanta families in their efforts to keep loved ones fulfilled and safe at home since 1994.
-Call us to learn more.....770-442-8664
+If you or a loved one could benefit from caregiver assistance, call us to learn more.....770-442-8664